Parental Alienation Not Generally Recognized by the Law and the Courts

 There are two main reasons for this:

-- A) because i) judges and commissioners generally don’t want to do any more work than they must and ii) accusations of parent of parental alienation require difficult and careful scrutiny, along with a discerning approach to the work, it is thus much easier to dispense with claims of parental alienation by simply dismissing them as 1) “the words of a sore loser”and/or 2) “too far above my pay grade as a non-psychologist for me to address competently.”
-Both excuses are lame, but they are almost always enough to get the judge or commissioner off the hook.
+- A) because i) accusations of parent of parental alienation require difficult and careful scrutiny, along with a discerning approach to the work, which makes it so tempting to dispense with claims of parental alienation by dismissing them as 1) “the words of a sore loser”and/or 2) “too far above my pay grade as a non-psychologist for me to address competently.”

 - B) many (not all) judges and court commissioners get jaded fast.
-They are so accustomed to be lied to (and in high volumes) that they—somewhat understandably, though not excusably—become skeptical of everything, even objective facts.
-When a parent (especially a dad) tells the court, “My ex-wife is alienating my kids from me,” the court’s conventional reaction is, “Yeah, yeah, you’re just a bitter, vengeful ex-husband.”
+They are so accustomed to be lied to (and in high volumes) that they—somewhat understandably—become skeptical of everything, even objective facts.
+When a parent (especially a dad) tells the court, “My ex is alienating my kids from me,” you can see how a court’s reaction could be, “Yeah, yeah, you’re just a bitter, vengeful ex.”

 Wikipedia’s definition of parental alienation is a good one: “the process, and the result, of psychological manipulation of a child into showing unwarranted fear, disrespect or hostility towards a parent and/or other family members.
 It is a distinctive form of psychological abuse, towards both the child and the rejected family members, that occurs almost exclusively in association with family separation or divorce, particularly where legal action is involved).”